-Boyne City boasts a K-12 public school and a charter school.
-There is a county owned bus that links Boyne City and neighboring comnmunities.
+Boyne City has a K-12 public school and a charter school.
+There is a county owned bus service that links Boyne City and neighboring comnmunities.
 A small medical center and free clinic are located within the city limits, as well as dental and veterinary services.
 McClaren Northern Michigan Hospital is just 17 miles away in Petoskey and Munson Charlevoix Area Hospital in Charlevoix is about the same distance.
 Nativity is fortunate to be located 1 block from the downtown area and directly adjacent to the Boyne City Public Library.
 We are within walking distance from surrounding neighborhoods.

 The building of Nativity was originally Boyne City's first schoolhouse.
 Over the years, the building served as a many churches and, at one time, was a teen center.
 Dr. Walter Webber purchased the building for the purpose of starting a church.
 His intent was to name the church Grace in tribute to his mother Grace Fern Webber.
-Meanwhile, the Rev. James Hempstead of Emmanuel of Petoskey was charged by his bishop to establish a new congregation in Northern Michigan.
+In 1985, the Rev. James Hempstead of Emmanuel of Petoskey was charged by his bishop to establish a new congregation in Northern Michigan.
 Rev. Hempstead developed a committee and together he led a door-to-door survey to determine if there was enough interest in starting an Episcopal church.
 Initally, the first meeting was at the home of the Honorable Judge Harvey and Genevieve Varnum.
-In 1985, the Church of the Nativity was established and Nativity celebrated its first service on Christmas Eve in the home of the Varnums.
+That fall, Church of the Nativity was established and Nativity celebrated its first service on Christmas Eve in the home of the Varnums.
 Dr. Webber offered to lease the building to Nativity and eventually a purchase agreement was arranged.
 A plaque designates Nativity as listed on the Michigan Historic Register.

 Good Neighbors Food Pantry